 Please note: We offer a wide variety of financial support to make courses affordable.
-Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.
+Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

-This course begins with a short illustrated talk on abstraction, setting the scene for a series of short projects that explore line, tone, composition, colour and paint handling.
+This course includes a short illustrated talk on abstraction, setting the scene for a series of short projects that explore line, tone, composition, colour and paint handling.
 You will practise ways of painting expressively (directly), as well as structured techniques for developing a painting in layers.
 Be prepared to take a few risks, have fun, and participate in discussing ideas as a group.

 What will we cover?

-- Starting points for abstraction - music, objects, photo-collage
+Starting points for abstraction - music, objects, photo-collage

-- Introducing the elements of form – line, shape, tone, colour, texture
+Introducing the elements of form – line, shape, tone, colour, texture

-- Composition and visual rhythm
+Composition and visual rhythm

-- A personal project piece using layered techniques.
+A personal project piece using layered techniques

+What will I achieve?
 By the end of this course you should be able to...

-- Practise three different routes into abstraction
+Practise three different routes into abstraction

-- Use line, shape and tone to create visual depth and rhythm
+Use line, shape and tone to create visual depth and rhythm

-- Demonstrate improved skills in mixing colour
+Demonstrate improved skills in mixing and combining colours

-- Use a range of tools for applying paint in varied marks
+Use a range of tools for applying paint in varied marks

-- Gain confidence in reviewing and developing your composition and ideas.
+Gain confidence in reviewing and developing your composition and ideas.

 What level is the course and do I need any particular skills?